 This makes so much sense and will stop more land being swallowed up with 30 acre substations.

-We fully support Renewable Energies and Nuclear Power industries.
-We are asking for sensible and sensitive development on Brownfield sites and for proper oversight and control of the cumulative impacts these projects cause.
+We fully support Renewable Energies industries and reducing our carbon footprint.
+We are asking for sensible and sensitive co-ordinated development on Brownfield sites and for proper oversight and control of the cumulative impacts these projects cause.

 No matter where you live, if you feel you could add your personal voice of dismay then please visit